 Online counselling?
 Don't be silly

-Skepticism is understandable.
-How could counselling (supposedly all about the relationship) work well online when the very medium renders it an 'unreal' relationship?
+Scepticism around online counselling is understandable.
+How could counselling work well online when the very medium renders it an 'unreal' relationship?

 First thing's first: by 'online' counselling I mean email, instant message, voice or video sessions.
 This article refers to one-to-one counselling.
 I believe that the principles hold for online supervision too.